Ms Michelle de Souza

 Phone: +61 2 6773 5209

-Michelle joined UNE in 2010 and teaches torts and medical law.
+Michelle joined UNE in 2010 and teaches Torts, Medical Law and Introduction to Legal Systems and Methods.
 Her research interests are medical law and medical ethics, with a focus on the beginning of life and assisted reproductive technology.

 Michelle is completing a PhD (part-time) at the University of Sydney.
 Her thesis examines the regulation of pre-implantation genetic diagnosis in Australia and the UK.
 As part of her PhD, Michelle spent Fall term 2015 at Harvard Law School as a doctoral exchange student.
 In addition to advancing her own PhD research, Michelle participated in the Health Law Policy, Biotechnology and Bioethics workshop run by the Petrie Flom Centre.

 LLB (Hons), LLM Legal Aspects of Medical Practice

 LAW100: Introduction to Legal Systems and Methods